SP1029/CS-772-Unlearning/README.md

 # CS772 Project: Zero-Shot Machine Unlearning

 ## Overview
 The project involved understanding and building upon the paper [Zero-shot Machine Unlearning](https://arxiv.org/abs/2201.05629).
-The paper introduces two methods for tackling Machine Unlearning in a classification setting where there is no access to training data.
+The paper introduces two methods for tackling Machine Unlearning in a classification setting where there is no access to data.
 The **Error Minimisation Maximisation Noise** method optimises noise matrices using the model to resemble data to be forgotten and retained.
 The **Gated Knowledge Tranfer** approach utilises the model to genereate representative samples and utilises these, filtering out the classes to be forgotten, to train a new model.

 We propose two improvements over the existing GKT method.
 Firstly we employ an additional entropy-based filter for avoiding low quality samples.
 This helps us to achieve comparative performance with significantly reduced re-training time.